6424 East Greenway Parkway

 If you work with an agent and they're not asking questions to get to know your business, you're probably not covered appropriately and probably don't have the most competitive price.

 It really depends on the type of quote we’re providing.
 In general, we’ll need some basic information about your business, copy of your current policy, copies of loss runs, and will need some time with whoever makes the insurance decisions to ask a few more questions.
 Additionally, we’ll need a bit more information once we start digging into your policies.
-Click here to get started on the basic information that we’ll need to provide you with a quote.
+The basic information we’ll need so that we can get started can be found by clicking here. (link to Business quote request)

-If you’re a TruView customer looking for loss runs, please contact us at 480.398.8297 and we’ll be happy to assist in facilitating.
+If you’re a TruView customer looking for loss runs, please contact us at 480.398.8297 and we’d be happy to assist in facilitating.

 A loss ratio is a percentage that shows the performance of your account based on the premium paid and the losses you’ve incurred.